Rustatano/Rustatano/README.md

 ### Ahoiko ✨

-- 🌻 Languages I know: Rust, Flutter(Dart), Python, Java, Assembler, C++, C#, C, Brainfuck
+- 🌻 Languages I know: Rust, Dart, Python, Java, Assembler, C#, Brainfuck, C++

-- 🔨 I am currently working on Flutter app (its private repo, because its still in developement)
+- 🔨 I am currently working on Android app for management of notes and notifications

+- 📫 How to reach me: rustatano@gmail.com

 <!--
 **Rustatano/Rustatano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.